 Susceptible Cohorts

 The MinEscapeThreshold parameter specifies the first threshold, which is the proportion of the maximum possible-site biomass (calculated by the succession extension) below which cohorts having less than that biomass cannot escape browsing.
 For example, if site has a maximum possible biomass of 10000 g/m2, then a MinEscapeThreshold value of 0.05 means that cohorts with biomass <500 g/m2 are fully available as forage.
 As site biomass exceeds this threshold, the MaxEscapeThreshold parameter specifies how high a cohort’s biomass much be to fully “escape” herbivory.
-To continue the example, if site has a maximum possible biomass of 10,000 g/m2, then a MinEscapeThreshold value of 0.1 means that cohorts with biomass >1000 g/m2 have escaped herbivory and none of their biomass would be available as forage.
+To continue the example, if site has a maximum possible biomass of 10,000 g/m2, then a MaxEscapeThreshold value of 0.1 means that cohorts with biomass >1000 g/m2 have escaped herbivory and none of their biomass would be available as forage.

+TODO document minEscapeThreshold parameter

 Because sites often contain a mixture of species and cohort sizes, these calculations are not made by individual cohorts, but for all cohorts taken together.
 In some cases (only small cohorts are on the site), all cohorts may be susceptible, in other cases parts of cohorts may be susceptible, and in others (e.g., only large cohorts on the site), no cohorts may be susceptible.
 Starting with the cohort with the lowest biomass (regardless of species preference and age), the proportion of the cohort available as forage is computed as 1-(cohort biomass – minimum biomass threshold), with a minimum of 0.0, and the computed biomass available as forage is added to an available forage pool.
-If the size of the pool is less than the biomass threshold computed from the MinEscapeThreshold, the next cohort in order of increasing biomass is then considered.
-The difference between the size of the pool and the original biomass threshold is used as a new threshold for the second cohort.
+If the size of the pool is less than the biomass threshold computed from the MaxEscapeThreshold, the next cohort in order of increasing biomass is then considered.
+The difference between the size of the pool and the original MaxEscapeThreshold is used as a new threshold for the second cohort.
 This sequence is iterated for cohorts until the size of the pool is equal to the original biomass threshold, or until all cohorts have been considered.

 Once the available forage pool has reached the minimum biomass threshold, increasingly large cohorts are processed in a similar way, except that the proportion of biomass available as forage decreases linearly as the available forage pool approaches the maximum biomass threshold computed using MaxEscapeThreshold.
 This assumes that apical dominance within low-statured cohorts will cause the browsing of lower branches to be compensated by growth beyond the browse line (McLaren and Peterson 1994, Vila et al. 2002), allowing cohorts to gradually escape herbivory.
 Here the proportion of the cohort available as forage is computed as 1-(cohort biomass – maximum biomass threshold), with a minimum of 0.0, and the computed biomass available as forage is added to an available forage pool.
 This process is iterated until the size of the available forage pool is equal to the maximum biomass threshold, or until all cohorts have been considered. ).